GabrielMedradoS/Project-System-Management/README.md

 ## 📜 Documentation

+The main App is Project Management, there you will see all related tabs to make your first project.

 You will see a full documentation under [documents | Salesforce]() provided in email for more details.

 #### 👇 Click to view Project Dependencies